lcdm-uiuc/info490-sp16/Week4/lesson2.md

 _Safari Online Books_

 - The Random Forest section in **Chapter 17: Decision Trees** from _Data Science from Scratch_, by Joel Grus.

-- **Section 9.3: Support Vector Machines** from _Data Mining: Concepts and Techniques_, 3rd Edition by Jiawei Han, Micheline Kamber, and Jian Pei.

 ### Assessment ###